Representation and character theory of finite categorical groups: Background

-We recall the string diagram formalism from \cite[\S 1.1]{mukai} and \cite[Chapter 4]{bphd} (our diagrams are upside down in comparison to those in \cite{bphd}).
 Let $\uC$ be a strict 2-category, i.e. a category enriched over the category of small categories.
 Let $x, y$ be objects in $\uC$, and let $A$ be a 1-morphism from $x$ to $y$.
 In string diagram notation, $A$ is drawn

 Given $A, B \in \OneHom_{\uC}(x,y)$, let $\phi : A \Rightarrow B$ be a 2-morphism.
 In string diagram notation, $\phi$ is drawn

 So, our string diagrams are read from right to left and from bottom to top.
 Horizontal and vertical composition are represented by the respective concatenations of string diagrams.
 For example, if $A \in \OneHom_{\uC}(x,y)$, and $\Phi : B \Rightarrow B'$ is a 2-morphism between $B, B' \in \OneHom_{\uC}(y,z)$, then the horizontal composition of $A$ with $\Phi$ is represented by either of the diagrams